 Psychology and Law

 Psychology and the Law is a frontier area in two ways.
-It is an area of intense recent activity, and it is an interdisciplinary area, an area of overlap between psychology and other professions.
-Here are some specific ways that psychologists become involved in the legal system.
+It is a relatively recent specialty, and it is an interdisciplinary area, an area of overlap between psychology and other professions.
+Here are some specific ways that psychologists are involved in the legal system.

 –In law enforcement (evaluating evidence, constructing profiles of criminals not yet caught, rehabilitating prisoners)